RuchitShivani/Ethanol-Blends-as-an-Alternative-to-replace-Fossil-Fuels--Analysis-and-Predictions./README.md

 ## Methodology
 1. **Data Preprocessing**:
-   - Cleaning and handling missing values to ensure an organised dataset
+   - Cleaning and handling missing values to ensure an organised dataset.
    - Normalization and transformation of data.
    - Feature engineering to incorporate investment trends.